coze-dev/coze-py/README.md

 ### Async usage

-cozepy supports asynchronous calls through httpx.AsyncClient.
+cozepy supports asynchronous calls through `httpx.AsyncClient`.

 Just replace the `Coze` client with the `AsyncCoze` client to use all the asynchronous calls of the Coze OpenAPI.